 - roller sports

-Pediatric Emergency Departments such as St. Anthony’s also are treating a growing number of children who have been injured on home trampolines.
+Pediatric emergency care physicians treat a growing number of children who have been injured on home trampolines.
 In fact, bouncing injuries are so common that the American Academy of Pediatrics recommends families not even purchase a home trampoline.

 Physicians and exercise specialists say injuries in children are most often caused by: